Skip to Main Content

 Which type of student loan should you choose?

 There are no hard-and-fast rules for deciding which loan option is best for you.
 The best option comes down to your finances, preferences and risk tolerance.
-However, as a general rule of thumb, federal student loans should be the first place you look.
+However, as a general rule, federal student loans should be the first place you look.

 Federal student loans